g33kex/GLaDOS/index.md

 #### Rotation computation

 To compute the rotation, we use fuse the data from the gyroscope and the compass.
-Here GYRO_TRUST_RATIO = 0.95, which means we only trust the position given from the compass at 5%.
+Here `GYRO_TRUST_RATIO = 0.95`, which means we only trust the position given from the compass at 5%.
 This allows to compensate the gyro drift.

 ```C
 k = GYRO_TRUST_RATIO;